Reference Date: 27-October-2016

-Official estimates put the 2015 aggregate cereal production at some 2.75 million tonnes, a slight decrease compared to the previous year’s and the average outputs.
-Maize production is estimated at about 1.69 million tonnes, representing a 4 percent decrease over the 2014 level.
+The 2015 cereal production was estimated at some 2.75 million tonnes, a slight decrease compared to the previous year’s and the average outputs.
+Maize production declined by 4 percent compared to the 2014 level.

-Cereal prices have followed a steady upward trend in 2015, driven mostly by a steep depreciation of the national currency that caused the consumer price inflation rate to more than triple over the last three years reaching 19.2 percent in March 2016.
+Cereal prices followed a steady upward trend in 2015, driven mostly by a steep depreciation of the national currency that caused the consumer price inflation rate to more than triple over the last three years.
 Cereal production has been mostly stagnant in recent years, which has exacerbated the strong upward trend.